EliBrank/wurdo/ml_engine/shared_results/README.md

 ## Next Steps

 The team should focus on:
+1. **Pre-computing probability vectors** for common start words
+2. **Caching vectors in Redis** for instant lookup
-1. Testing with complete rhyme lists for better scale
+3. Testing with complete rhyme lists for better scale
-2. Finding optimal creativity bonus ranges
+4. Finding optimal creativity bonus ranges
-3. Balancing semantic vs. phonetic creativity
+5. Balancing semantic vs. phonetic creativity

 ---